BhimireddyPragna/recipejs-functional-cooking-pragna/README.md

 # recipejs-functional-cooking-pragna
-A functional programming approach to a recipe companion ap
+A functional programming approach to a recipe companion app learning new recipes here